-- A sub-corpus used for developing and/or evaluating methods. - Typical: a training set for development, a validation set for evaluation during development, and a test set for the final evaluation
+- A sub-corpus used for developing and/or evaluating methods - Typical: a training set, a validation set, and a test set

 Inference Techniques

 Knowledge-based inference

 - Inference is based on manually-encoded expert knowledge. - Knowledge is represented by rules, lexicons, grammars, and similar.
 We will see respective NLP techniques in the earlier part of this course.